gfcKHz/tocbuilder/README.md

    The script writes `book_with_toc.pdf` by default.

 ## Tweaking
-- **Printed → PDF page offset:**
+- **Printed → PDF page offsets:**
-  Front matter often uses roman numerals; main text starts later in the PDF.
-In the script:
+  Figure out how many PDF pages precede printed page 1 (e.g., title, copyright, roman-numeral pages).
+Edit `parse_entries`:
-  - `pdf_index = printed_page + 23` handles the main-text offset (printed page 1 → PDF page 24).
-Change `23` to match your PDF.
+  - For main text, change the `printed_page + 23` value so printed page 1 points to the correct PDF page (0-based).
-  - Roman numeral pages use `roman_to_int` and subtract 3 to map printed xi → PDF 9.
-Adjust both offsets if your front matter is longer/shorter.
+  - For roman numerals, change the `printed_page - 3` value so printed xi points to the correct PDF page.
+Both offsets are independent.
-- **Contents parsing:**
+- **Contents pages:**
-  `CONTENTS_PAGES = range(2, 8)` tells the script which pages contain the printed TOC.
-Update this range for your book.
+  Set `CONTENTS_PAGES` to the 0-based PDF pages that contain the printed TOC.
+If the TOC spans multiple pages, use a range.
-  If your contents lines wrap differently, tweak `clean_contents_lines` (merge logic) or expand the filters that drop watermark/legal boilerplate.
+  If lines wrap oddly, adjust `clean_contents_lines` to merge them differently or relax/tighten the filters that drop boilerplate text.
 - **Outline levels:**
-  `parse_entries` assigns outline depth from numeric prefixes:
+  `parse_entries` maps numbering to levels:
-  - `1`, `2`, … → chapter level
+  - `1`, `2`, … → chapter
-  - `1.0`, `2.3`, … → section level 1
+  - `1.0`, `2.3`, … → section
-  - `1.2.3`, … → section level 2
+  - `1.2.3`, … → subsection
-  Adjust the regex logic to match your book’s numbering scheme.
+  Change the regex checks if your book uses a different numbering style.